jaimedantas/EECS6446_Project/tutorials/07-kubernetes-api.md

 svclb-frontend-external-gj4h8            1/1       Running   0          2h
 svclb-loadgenerator-82hdk                1/1       Running   0          2h
 ```
-Please note that you will still need to install [Python client library for kubernetes](https://github.com/kubernetes-client/python/) on your machine to use the Kubernetes API locally.
+Please note that you still need to install the [Python client library for kubernetes](https://github.com/kubernetes-client/python/) on your local machine to use the Kubernetes API locally.

-to view the configuration
-Go to your windows machine and create a file named config in the directory ~/.kube
-Copy the content of the file from the master in this new file you just created

 You probably won't need to use other Kubernetes APIs for this project, but in
 case you were interested, you can check out [their documentation](https://github.com/kubernetes-client/python/blob/master/kubernetes/README.md).